Greater Vancouver Zoo: Notable animals (past and present)

+Conservation

+The Greater Vancouver Zoo participates in both local and global conservation efforts.
+The zoo has successfully bred exotic, endangered species like addax and Père David's deer, and was the first zoo in western Canada to breed red pandas.

+In collaboration with Wildlife Preservation Canada, the zoo has supported the captive breeding and release of three endangered species native to British Columbia, these being the Oregon spotted frog, Taylor’s checkerspot butterfly and Western painted turtle.
+For their work with the Oregon spotted frog, the zoo was given the Colonel G.D.
+Dailley Award, which symbolises and celebrates the "achievement in ex-situ propagation and management programs that contribute to the long-term survival of animal species or populations."

+The zoo also participates in the Salmon River Restoration Program, a stewardship program designed to support the Salmon River tributary, which passes through the property.

+Controversies

 In 1997, two reports by Zoocheck Canada and UK veterinarian Samantha Lindley called on the Greater Vancouver Zoo to improve conditions for the animals it holds, such as rhinoceros and big cats.
 By 2003, few improvements had been made.

 On May 31, 2006, the Crown Counsel of British Columbia laid formal charges against the Greater Vancouver Zoo, in accordance with the Prevention of Cruelty to Animals Act, for failing to provide adequate facilities for a baby hippo acquired in October 2004.
 This was the first case of a major Canadian zoo being charged with cruelty to animals.
 However, in January 2007, the case was stayed, as crown counsel believed, with the opening of a new habitat for hippos, that it was no longer in the public interest.
 This was not seen as vindication for the Greater Vancouver Zoo nor a statement that charges were unjustified.
 The zoo eventually lost its Canadian Association of Zoos and Aquariums accreditation over this incident for two years.

-In May 2008, someone broke into the zoo when it was closed, entered the spider monkey enclosure, killed Jocko (the male monkey), and kidnapped Mia (the female monkey).
+In May 2008, an individual broke into the zoo when it was closed, entered the spider monkey enclosure, killed Jocko (the male monkey), and kidnapped Mia (the female monkey).
 The case is still unsolved and there is currently a $3,000 reward for Mia's safe return.

 In June 2008, the zoo made headlines when Skye, a female golden eagle, was killed by a lioness after landing in the lion enclosure, following a run-in with a murder of crows.
 Two months after that incident, a four-year-old boy was landed on by a Harris's hawk when he volunteered in the Radical Raptors Birds of Prey show.
 According to the zoo's spokesperson, the hawk mistook the boy's head for a perch.
 After the incident, the zoo removed Harris's hawks from the bird show and put a stop to audience participation.